Innovation is key to drive margin expansion

 Leveraging global scale, local knowledge and the Electrolux brand to capture the emerging mass-premium market

-- We are increasingly leveraging our global scale to complement our local market knowledge and drive growth.
+- We are increasingly leveraging our global scale to complement our local market knowledge and efficiently drive profitable growth.

 - We have established global product architectures/platforms for refrigeration, laundry, dish care and cooking.
 This increases the pace and agility of R&D, lowers product cost and delivers economies of scale.

-- The ‘Asia-Pacific, Middle East and Africa’ and ‘Latin America’ business areas are developing specific emerging market product offerings as well as innovation for taste, care and wellbeing experiences.
+- The ‘Asia-Pacific, Middle East and Africa’ and ‘Latin America’ business areas develop tailored emerging market offerings with innovations for taste, care and wellbeing consumer experiences.

-- We are strengthening our direct to consumers offering in Latin America and Southeast Asia.
+- We are strengthening our D2C offering in Latin America and Southeast Asia.

 - Being both global and local ensures that our emerging market offering is better adapted to changing consumer demands, and also product development programs that primarily aim at Western markets take emerging market needs into account.